Session Initiation Protocol (SIP)

 The security responsibilities that fall onto businesses due to SIP are different.
 Essential cybersecurity measures include:

-• Strong Authentication: Using strong passwords and enable multi-factor authentication.
+- Strong Authentication: Using strong passwords and enabling multi-factor authentication for maximum VoIP security.

 SIP alternatives

-Session Initiation Protocol (SIP) is the best-known signalling protocol because it is universally standardised, supports a wide of formats (voice, video, text), and is designed to work in a wide range of devices and operating systems.
+Session Initiation Protocol (SIP) is the best-known signalling protocol because it is universally standardised, supports various formats (voice, video, text), and is designed to work in a wide range of devices and operating systems.
 Its importance comes from this neutrality, flexibility and interoperability.

 However, popular platforms usually develop proprietary, customised signalling protocols to cover specific requirements such as different encryption and interoperability with proprietary, closed-source apps.
 Here are some popular alternatives: